-- All students (with the exception of language students and faculty-led participants) will be registered for IPS 197 credits as a temporary registration during the term abroad.
+- All undergraduate students (with the exception of faculty-led participants) will register for IPS 197 credits as a temporary registration during the term abroad.
 OGE-Study Abroad will approve registrations.

 - Upon receipt of the final transcript, IPS 197 will be removed and the courses and credits approved by your faculty advisor will be posted.

-- It is VERY IMPORTANT that you turn in your Faculty Advisor Approval form to the Office of Study Abroad prior to your departure.
+- It is VERY IMPORTANT that you turn in your Faculty Advisor Approval form to OGE-Study Abroad prior to your departure.

 Please be sure to check that you have no outstanding charges on your CMU billing account.
-The Office of Study Abroad will not be able to register you if you have an overdue bill to the University.
 Some registrations have been held up because of outstanding parking tickets or library fines.
 You can check your account online or contact the Student Services Court.
-Do not drop IPS 197 yourself.
-Inform your study abroad advisor and we will drop it for you if necessary.
-Please remember that your financial aid will only be disbursed if you are properly registered.
+Please remember that your financial aid will only be disbursed if you are registered.